supercrafter333/theWarn/README.md

-I hope that do you have fun with this plugin!
+I hope that you have fun with this plugin!